Skip to content

 Refund ProcessingInstant (push back to original bank account)

 Deposits complete in under 10 seconds on supported real-time rails (Faster Payments, SEPA Instant, PIX, PayTo).
-Faster Payments typically clears in 2-3 seconds, PIX in 2-10 seconds, SEPA Instant in 5-10 seconds.
-Withdrawals push back on the same rails with the same speeds — instant in most cases.
-Settlement to the operator's account runs T+1.
-Refunds are essentially instant since they are just new push payments back to the original account.
+Faster Payments typically clears in 2-3 seconds, PIX in 2-10 seconds, and SEPA Instant in 5-10 seconds.
+Withdrawals push back on the same rails with the same speeds, instant in most cases.
+Settlement to the operator's account runs T+1, and refunds are essentially instant since they are just new push payments back to the original account.
 For comparison, Trustly does sub-6-second deposits and withdrawals with T+1 settlement, Brite does similar speeds with T+0 to T+1 settlement, while card processors like Paysafe and Worldpay take 24-48 hours for withdrawals and T+2 to T+7 for operator settlement.
 Volt's speed is competitive with the open banking specialists and dramatically faster than card processing.
-The Brazil PIX flow is particularly notable — settlement from BRL collection to merchant's settlement currency (typically EUR or USD) takes 2 seconds end-to-end via Volt's merchant-of-record model.
-The same flow through correspondent banking can take 28 days.
+The Brazil PIX flow is particularly notable, since settlement from BRL collection to the merchant's settlement currency (typically EUR or USD) takes 2 seconds end-to-end via Volt's merchant-of-record model, where the same flow through correspondent banking can take 28 days.
 For operators offering instant payouts as a player retention tool, Volt delivers the speed.

 Integration & Tech